ntop/n2disk/wireshark/extcap/README.md

 At this point you are ready to start Wireshark and start using the remotentopdump module.

-Once you start Wireshark, you will see a new interface "Remote n2disk timeline".
+Once you start Wireshark, you will see two additional interfaces, "Remote PF_RING interface" and "Remote n2disk timeline".
 Before running the capture, please configure all the settings to connect to the remote machine by clicking on the gear icon of the corresponding interface, and set a capture filter as on a standard interface if needed.

 Please note that in order to use the "nDPI inspection" feature, ndpiReader (part of nDPI) should be installed on the remote machine.